Two passengers arrested with methamphetamine on American Airlines flight in Villa Clara

 One of the most notable cases in recent days was a police operation in the municipality of Guanabacoa, Havana, which resulted in the arrest of several individuals accused of drug trafficking.

-Furthermore, the Cuban regime has promised strict measures against drug trafficking, announcing exemplary sanctions that include sentences of up to 30 years in prison, life imprisonment, or even the death penalty, depending on the circumstances of the crime.
+Additionally, the Cuban regime has promised strict measures against drug trafficking, announcing exemplary sanctions that include sentences of up to 30 years in prison, life imprisonment, or even the death penalty, depending on the circumstances of the crime.

-Two passengers were arrested for transporting methamphetamine on an American Airlines flight.
+Two passengers were detained for transporting methamphetamine on an American Airlines flight.
 Cuban authorities discovered them during a routine check, finding 7.83 grams of methamphetamine in crystal form.
 This operation is part of the Cuban regime's "Zero Tolerance for Drugs" policy.

 What is the impact of drug policies in Cuba?